CTPSSTAFF/lrtp2040na-boston-trips-app/README.md

 It was migrated to OpenLayers version 3 by Ethan Ebinger in 2017.

-In 2018 it was (minimally) modified by yours truly to read data from a PostGIS data source rather than an Oracle/ArcGIS datasource.
+In 2018 it was (minimally) modified by Ben Krepp to read data from a PostGIS data source rather than an Oracle/ArcGIS datasource.

-It is currently being modified by yours truly for the 2040 LRTP.